-What are the rules for addressing Council at a meeting?
+What are the rules for addressing Council at Public Forum?

-- Speakers must register by 12.00 noon on the business day prior to the meeting. - A written copy of the presentation must be provided to Council by 12.00noon the business day prior to the meeting.
-This can be done by emailing council.meetings@esc.nsw.gov.au or hard copy at Council's main office in Moruya, the Batemans Bay and Narooma libraries. - Public Forum will commence for one hour from 9.30am to 10.30am. - Each speaker is permitted to address Public Forum for up to 5 minutes.
-No extensions will be granted - You may use and distribute printed information and image.
-We are unable to accommodate audio-visual presentations or equipment. - Council accepts no responsibility for any defamatory comments made by speakers in respect of anything said or any material presented to the Meeting.
+- Speakers must register by 12.00 noon on the business day prior to the meeting. - A written copy of the presentation is encouraged to be provided to Council by 12.00noon the business day prior to the meeting.
+This can be done by emailing council.meetings@esc.nsw.gov.au or hard copy at Council's main office in Moruya, the Batemans Bay and Narooma libraries. - Public Forum will commence for one hour from 10.30am to 11.30am. - Each speaker is permitted to address Public Forum for up to 7 minutes.
+No extensions will be granted. - You may use and distribute printed information and image. - Council accepts no responsibility for any defamatory comments made by speakers in respect of anything said or any material presented to the Council.